proinfocus/LocalServer/README.md

     GET http://localhost:5217/users
     ```

-1. Get user by Id - Guid here will be different
+1. Get user by Id - Guid is the id of the user.
     ```
     GET http://localhost:5217/users/09d9cd58-d154-4d06-98a8-bc5442abbe72
     ```